 If you are intending to purchase a building, only to learn that there are a multitude of damaged pipes and blockages needing to be replaced or relined, this could add thousands of dollars to your budget as well as months onto your occupancy calendar.
 A storm drain inspection could thus save a lot of time, money, and heartache.

-4. Standing Water
+4. Standing Water After Rainfall

 Heavy weather events can result in pooling or puddles on parking lots and other impervious surfaces for a few hours after rainfall.
 When those puddles remain there for longer than that, then there may be an issue with your storm drains.
 One good way to check if a storm drain inspection may be required is to compare your own property with that of a neighboring property.
 If the puddles remain on your property long after they have cleared up on your neighbor’s, there could be a drainage issue.

-5. Clogged Inlets
+5. Clogged Inlets and Reduced Flow

 Debris can slowly build up in storm drains and over time become a serious problem that cuts down on the efficiency of your water flow if left unchecked.
 Reduced flow may even cause water to rise back up onto your property and neighboring properties resulting in property damage and structural issues.

-6. Biological Hazards
+6. Mold or Biological Growth

 When water enters a building or property, mold will follow soon after.
 Mold growth can get into many different building materials after they are waterlogged.
 This can begin with an odor that starts after heavy rainfall and becomes a persistent issue over time, ending up with black mold growth that can spread throughout a property.